 - 1. Start the engine. - 2.
-Lower the coolant level in the expansion tank. - 3.
+Check the level monitor by turning the "TEST" knob to the right. - 3.
 Automatic stop in case of fault: Engine stops, warning lamp lights and buzzer sounds if there is no fault in the level monitor. - 4.
-No automatic stop in case of fault: Warning lamp lights, buzzer sounds if there is no fault in the level monitor. - 5.
-Top up coolant to correct level, see page 18.
+No automatic stop in case of fault: Warning lamp lights, buzzer sounds if there is no fault in the level monitor.